 One of the primary means of communication within Child Support Services is Microsoft Teams.
 MS Teams is used to hold online trainings and meetings and provides instant communication that we use every day via the chat and call features.
 To learn how to download Microsoft Teams and its basic functions, please visit the Quest article Microsoft Teams Basics.

 Additional articles will go into more detail for each Microsoft Teams function.
-The following steps will describe the basics on how to facilitate a video-conference as the presenter.
+The following steps will describe the basics on how to facilitate a video conference as the presenter.

 Schedule a Meeting